TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/40 - Matthew/Matthew 26/Matthew 26.20.md

 ---

-Now when even was come, he was sitting at meat with the twelve disciples;
+Now when evening had come, he was reclining at the table with the twelve disciples.